 - New Content Types are available.

-- Peter offered as a best practices recommendation that you should "organize your Workspace Uniform set as indicators."
+- Peter offered as the best practices recommend that you should “organize your Workspace Uniform set as indicators.”

 As for what’s not in PPS any longer in 2010, Peter mentioned two items: the ASP.NET Dashboard Preview site, and ODBC Tabular Data Sources.